 Why don't we make hams more often?
 It is like Thanksgiving, Christmas, and Easter are reserved for ham.
-Pineapple juice and brown sugar a normal go-to's for making a ham.
+Pineapple juice and brown sugar a normal go-to's for making a spiral ham.
 But this garlic honey mustard sauce makes a more savory ham that will have your guests going back for more ham.
-Seriously, every time I make this crock pot garlic honey mustard ham I love it.
+Seriously, every time I make this crock pot garlic honey mustard spiral ham I love it.
 I have a couple of spiral cut hams in the freezer.
 But for some reason, it literally has to be a holiday for me to make one of them.
 But, I decided this past week since I would be traveling for five days, it would be a great thing for my family to eat on while I was away.

 Crock Pot Garlic Honey Mustard Ham Ingredients